Business Relationships, Industry Affiliations, and Positions Held

 Positions in outside entities that must be disclosed

-Management positions such as a board member, director, partner, or trustee in an outside entity if it is reasonably related to your University responsibilities.
+Management positions with fiduciary responsibilities, such as a board member, director, partner, or trustee in an outside entity if it is reasonably related to your University responsibilities.
 For example, being on the board of directors of a company whose financial interests could be affected by your University research or decisions you make on behalf of the University.
+These positions must be disclosed even if you do not receive compensation for your services.

 If you are affiliated with the University of Nevada, Reno, School of Medicine, please disclose all outside positions, not just those related to your University responsibilities.